 2/Device Control: to communicate with the different devices in the microscopy system, and run the acquisition sequence defined by the user.

 This separation means the Inscoper User Interface is free from hardware constraints.
 So, regardless of the type of microscope, the Interface remains simple, easy to use and focused on user requirements rather than hardware issues.

 Inscoper approach involves embedding the Device Control functionality in an electronics box.
 This dedicated box has been designed to communicate with devices in the same way as hardware to control them as quickly and reliably as possible.
 This solution eliminates all latency caused by the operating system and the multiple software drivers needed to communicate with the devices.
-To obtain the best microscope performance, the key is not to run the acquisition sequence on the computer.
+To obtain the best microscope performance and the reliability, the key is not to run the acquisition sequence on the computer.

 Compatible with all widefield and spinning disk confocal microscopes

 The Inscoper Control & Image Acquisition Suite can be used for Multi-Dimensional Acquisition (MDA) with all the widefield and spinning disk confocal microscopy systems on the market: Leica, Nikon, Olympus, Zeiss.